On singular control problems, the time-stretching method, and the weak-M1 topology: The WM1 topology

 The WM1 topology is defined by a semi-metric $d_w$ (does not satisfy the triangle inequality, see \cite[Example 12.3.2]{Whitt2002}).
 To set it up, define the {\it weak parametric representation} of $x$ to be a continuous nondecreasing (with respect to the weak order defined above) function\footnote{The {\it hat} notation is consistent with the one given in Section \ref{sec21}.} $(\hat x, \hat r)$ mapping $[0, 1]$ into $G(x)$ such that $(\hat x(0),\hat r(0))=(x(0),0)$ and $(\hat x(1),\hat r(1) )= (x(T),T)$.
 The component $\hat r$ scales the time interval $[0,T]$ to $[0,1]$ and $\hat x$ time-scales $x$.
 Let $\Pi_w(x)$ be the set of all the weak parametric representations of $x$ and define,

-Pay attention that the parametric representations bring $x^1$ and $x^2$ to the same time-scale $[0,1]$, hence the parametric representations are `comparable'.
-A nice observation that serves us in the sequel is that if one sets the right-inverse of $\hat r$, $ r(s):=\inf\{t\ge 0: \hat r(t)>s\}\wedge 1$, then
+Notice that the parametric representations bring $x^1$ and $x^2$ to the same time-scale $[0,1]$.
+Hence, the parametric representations are `comparable'.
+A nice observation that serves us in the sequel is that if one sets the right-inverse of $\hat r$, $ r(t):=\inf\{s\ge 0: \hat r(s)>t\}\wedge 1$, then

 Indeed, for every $t\in[0,T]$, there is $s\in[0,1]$ such that $(\hat r(s),\hat x(s))=(t,x(t))$.
 If $r(t)=s$ then \eqref{311} is obvious.
-Otherwise, by the definition of $r$, for any $u\in[s,r(s))$, $\hat r(u)=t$.
-Therefore, by the monotonicity of $\hat r$ and the definition of the weak parametric representation, for any $i=1,\ldots, m$ and $u\in[s,r(s))$, $\hat x_i(u)\in[x_i(t-),x_i(t)]$ and $|x_i(t-)-\hat x_i(t)|\le |x_i(t-)-\hat x_i(u)|$, which leads to $\hat x(u)=x(t)$.
+Otherwise, by the definition of $r$, for any $u\in[s,r(t))$, $\hat r(u)=t$.
+Therefore, by the monotonicity of $\hat r$ and the definition of the weak parametric representation, for any $i=1,\ldots, m$ and $u\in[s,r(t))$, $\hat x_i(u)\in[x_i(t-),x_i(t)]$ and $|x_i(t-)-\hat x_i(t)|\le |x_i(t-)-\hat x_i(u)|$, which leads to $\hat x(u)=x(t)$.
 By the continuity of $\hat x$ one obtains \eqref{311}.